 Maintaining Quality Without Micromanaging

-Making sure agents work on assigned tasks during their shifts is key to providing the speedy interactions customers demand.
+Ensuring agents work on assigned tasks during their shifts is essential to providing the speedy interactions customers demand.
 But without the right solutions in a remote or hybrid environment, it’s impossible to tell if that’s happening.
 When you can’t be sure, you put your service levels—and your customer relationships—at risk.
 And that is simply not an option for organizations that want to stand out and thrive in economic uncertainty.

 Related Article: Capacity Planning Needs An Overhaul: 5 Tips For A Turnaround

-Forecasting And Scheduling To Make Sure Every Agent Shines
+Forecasting And Scheduling To Ensure Every Agent Shines

-An accurate forecast of the volume of interactions by service channel will be a definitive factor for capacity planning and scheduling the right number of agents in each channel.
-A company cannot operate efficiently with too many or too few resources.
+An accurate forecast of the volume of interactions by service channel is a definitive factor for capacity planning and scheduling the right number of agents in each channel.
+No company can operate efficiently and afford too many or too few resources.
 That’s why contact center analytics are so important.

-Fortunately, there are workforce management solutions (like Playfox WFM) that use AI to take historical data and predict future needs with greater precision.
+Workforce management solutions (like Playfox WFM) use AI to take historical data and predict future needs with greater precision.
 For example, these features can calculate the optimal number of agents needed in each channel to provide the desired customer experience.
 In a remote environment, reporting tools are indispensable.

-Spreadsheets, even with complex macros, can’t do this as efficiently as workforce management technology can.
+Spreadsheets, even with complex macros, can’t manage employee schedules against customer demand as efficiently as workforce management technology can.
 As a result, the benefits of AI-driven workforce management are exponential.

 Related Article: How WFM Tools Create Success for Omnichannel Contact Centers